AlienUI-Org/AlienUI-React/CONTRIBUTION.md

 ## Show Your Support

-If you love AlienUI, consider giving the repository a ⭐ on GitHub!
+If you love AlienUI React, consider giving the repository a ⭐ on GitHub!
 It motivates us to keep improving and building the component library.
 **How to give the repository a star:**

 - Navigate to the top of the AlienUI React repository.